- Is It Safe To Drink Alcohol While Breastfeeding?

 Generally, less than 2% of the alcohol volume consumed by a mother reaches her breast milk (9).
 But as long as there are traces of alcohol in the blood, the breast milk can carry the traces of alcohol.
 A constant or chronic alcohol weight of 300mg per 100ml of maternal blood can cause several long-term side effects in the baby.

 On the brighter side, alcohol does not stay in the breast tissue.
 Once the body gets rid of alcohol, the breast milk is also free of it.
-Use the above-mentioned chart to determine the safe time to feed your baby after drinking.
+Use the above-mentioned chart or a product like Milkscreen test strips to determine the safe time to feed your baby after drinking.

 Yes, you should ideally feed the baby before consuming alcohol.
 If your baby is not hungry, then express some milk to feed it to him later.
 Alternatively, you may use formula milk for one feeding.